AnitaDadi/AnitaDadi/README.md

 - 👋 Hi, I’m @AnitaDadi
 - 👀 I’m interested in everything data analysis
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning power BI
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me: